Lionsberg/lionsberg-wiki/Above The Chaos, Reconciling the Critical Path, and Confronting and Overcoming The Giants.md

 - The answer is absolutely yes.
 It is entirely possible for every family on Earth in the [[New Era]] to enjoy a [[Standard Of Living]] and [[Quality Of Life]] that is [[Better]] than what *Any* has enjoyed in the past.
 - The overall design of humanity’s present social, economic, and political structuring and the physical technology it uses ***wastes 90 to 95 out of every 100 units of the energy it consumes***.
 - Neither the great political and financial power structures of the world, nor the specialization-blinded professionals, nor the population in general realize that sumtotally the omni-engineering-integratable, invisible revolution in the metallurgical, chemical, and electronic, and energetic arts now makes it possible to do so much more with ever fewer pounds and volumes of material, ergs of energy, and seconds of time per given technological function that...
-- ...***it is now highly feasible to take care of everybody on Earth at  a “higher standard of living than any have ever known.***
+- ...***it is now highly feasible to take care of everybody on Earth at  a higher standard of living than any have ever known.***
 - It no longer has to be you or me.
 It no longer *can* be you or me.
 It is [[Everything For Everyone Or Oblivion]]. [[War Is Obsolete]].

 ### Weaponry to Livingry